NVIDIA/grace-cpu-benchmarking-guide/src/foundations/STREAM/index.md

 The kernels are executed in sequence in a loop, and the following parameters configure STREAM:

 - `STREAM_ARRAY_SIZE`: The number of double-precision elements in each array.
-When you measure the bandwidth to/from main memory, you must select a suﬃciently large array size.
+When you measure the bandwidth to/from main memory, you must select a sufficiently large array size.
 - `NTIMES`: The number of iterations of the test loop.

 Use the STREAM benchmark to check LPDDR5X memory bandwidth.
 The following